mattraimondi/python-multi-tool/README.md

 Includes a program that can calculate your current GPA, which can be very useful.<br>
 Includes a program that can find the Mean, Median, Mode, Range, or Average of a set of numbers.

-## colors
+## Colors
 A python color module for creating colored text on the command line.<br>
 This library can also be run as an interactive script for changing the color of text on command line interfaces in which colored output is uncommon.
 (Such as old computers or ones with less capable command line interfaces.)

 ## Volume
 Lets you change the volume from within the macOS command line.
-Works for OS X 10.6.8 and higher.
+Works for OS X 10.7.5 and higher.

 ## git-status
 If you're like me, you keep your git repositories all in one folder.
 But when working on multiple repositories, it can become hard to remember where you left off in each one.
 By navigating to said folder, invoking this command will list all of your repos in the folder, and their status. **This program does not check for unpushed commits.**

 ## iTunes-CLI
 Lets you control iTunes, to an extent, from within the macOS command line.
-Works for OS X 10.6.8 and higher.
+Works for OS X 10.7.5 and higher.

-## piglatin
+## Piglatin
 Now you can translate between English and pig latin using this tool. **Words containing Y as the first vowel are currently not translated to preserve integrity of the message.
 Words containing Y as the first consonant are unaffected.

+## OSXterm
+Using this program, (assuming you are using macOS) you can change the theme that terminal.app uses.
+*This does not work for iTerm 2 or the like*
+The program should be run as follows, including the quotes:

+python-multi-tool.py "homebrew"

 # Installation
 ```